 If you own home, no outstanding mortgage of any kind.
 The home value is $530,000.
 How much money approximately how much can I expect to get with a reverse mortgage?
 Thanks you.By Sharon on 12.13.2018

-For example, a 62-year-old borrower receives a lot less under the program than an 85-year-old borrower because statistically speaking, a 62-year-old borrower can live in the home a lot longer over a lifetime and accrue a lot more interest than someone who is already 85 years of age.
+For example, a 62-year-old borrower gets a lot less under the program than an 85-year-old borrower because statistically speaking; a 62-year-old borrower can live in the home much longer over a lifetime and accrue a lot more interest than someone who is already 85 years of age.

 And then finally, costs to close a loan vary throughout the country.
-Title and recording/tax stamp costs in California or Arizona could be $4,000 or $5,000 lower than in Florida or some of the other more expensive areas to close loans.
+Title and recording/tax stamp costs in California or Arizona could be $4,000 or $5,000 lower than in Florida or some other more expensive areas to close loans.

 The best thing you can do is to visit our calculator to run your numbers.
 Our online, real-time calculator will determine your benefit amount from your actual birth month and year (you don’t even need your full birth date) and the true costs in your area.

 We never ask for a social security number, and you will see all options available to you instantly.
 If you want someone to contact you after that, we are always available to you, but if it’s not for you or you would rather not be bothered at this time, you will not have pushy salespeople bothering you – it’s your call.
 We are here to help!